-These raspberry oatmeal bars are packed with whole grains, raspberries, and chia seeds for the perfect healthy snack or treat!
-Vegan and gluten-free.
+These Vegan Raspberry Oatmeal Bars are packed with whole grains, raspberries, and chia seeds for the perfect healthy snack or treat!
+Gluten-free and kid-friendly.

 I have enough raspberries in the freezer to feed a small village.

-Last weekend I was perusing the blog for a work week snack and stumbled upon my beloved Blueberry Oatmeal Snack Bars recipe.
+Last weekend I was perusing the blog for a work week snack and stumbled upon my beloved Strawberry Oatmeal Bars and Blueberry Oatmeal Bars.
 I messed with the jam a bit, added a splash of almond extract, subbed raspberries for bloobs, and voila!
 The newest version of nomtastical fruit bars were birthed.

 I chowed down on three bars plus thirty seven million crumbs the day I made them.
 The boyf proceeded to take three a day in his lil' lunch box and before we knew it, they ceased to exist.

 Do you know what that meeeeeeeans?

 "Hey, boo?
 Would you mind not taking raspberry bars in your lunch today cuz like, I've only had three and they're almost extinct."
 INSERT TEAR DROP EMOJI HERE.

 How to Make